 Deflection Drift Angle

-US Patent #8,595,999 B1 (Deflection Drift Angle) is a composite steel angle with intumescent tape factory applied to the inside leg of the steel angle.
-The DDA is a fire-rated accessory that when combined with slotted or deep leg track will offer 2” unencumbered movement at the head-of-wall joint in accordance with UL-2079 “Test for Fire Resistance of Building Joint Systems”.
-The 2-1/2” outside leg marked for proper identification.
-The section is fabricated from minimum 0.018-inch thick hot-dipped red galvanized steel complying with ASTM A653 having minimum G-40 coating.
+Deflection Drift Angle (DDA-1) is also a composite steel angle with intumescent tape factory applied to the inside leg of the steel angle (just like DDA above), the CEMCO DDA-1 is a fire-rated accessory that when combined with the Slotted Track or J-Runner track will offer unencumbered movement at the head-of-wall joint in accordance with the UL-2079 “Test for Fire Resistance of Building Joint Systems”.
+The 1-1/4 inch outside leg is manufactured in red and labeled for proper identification, and provides up to 1″ overall dynamic movement.

 - The DDA provides a universal fit for any wall width, gauge, height, radius, pitched, shaftwall or standard wall.